kelseywarren/Click-Text-RPJ-Game/README.md

 <h1>Project Phantasy</h1>
 <h2>About</h2>
 <p>
   This project was inspired from freeCodeCamp's Learn Javascript By Creating an RPG tutorial.
-I expanded on a many aspects from the original tutorial, and added new features.
+I expanded on many aspects from the original, and have added many new features.
-  I will continue to develop this project for as long as I am able to progress my skills and learn from it.
 </p>

 <h2>Purpose</h2>